BanafshehKarimian/CognitiveNeuroscienceCourse/README.md

 # CognitiveNeuroscienceCourse
-In this repository the projects that I have done for the cognitive neuroscience course are presented.
+In this post the projects that I have done for the cognitive neuroscience course are presented.
 ### Project1
 In this project, I designed a test in order to investigate spatial heterogeneity in face perception and analyze whether the location of the stimuli has influence on detecting the gender using Psychophysics Toolbox.
-In the second phase, I first cleaned the data and added required columns and then exploed data through plotting multiple bar charts.
-After that, we used multivariable linear regression to predict behavioural characteristics.
-We plotted psychometric function per subject next, and calculated PSE (point of subjective equivalende) per visual field, per location and per ecc (eccentricity).
+In the second phase, I first cleaned the data and added required columns and then explored data through plotting multiple bar charts.
+After that, we used multivariable linear regression to predict behavioral characteristics.
+We plotted psychometric function per subject next, and calculated PSE (point of subjective equivalence) per visual field, per location and per ecc (eccentricity).
 We observed that: 1) the response time is smaller for the first visual field.
 One example of psychometric function is as follows:
 <p align="center">
   <img src="https://github.com/BanafshehKarimian/CognitiveNeuroscienceCourse/blob/main/Project1/pf.PNG" />
 </p>